Home Rides Reviews Bikes Gallery Tech Misc Contact

 From the Tour of Idaho Index Page:

-From the Tour of Idaho Route Description Page:
+Snippets from the Tour of Idaho Route Description Page:

 ...
 The next 30 miles of deep sandy trail is one of the technical highlights of the Tour.
 If you aren't good at deep sand or deep sandy whoops don't worry - you will be by the time you finish this section.